nicodewet/mvnz/README.md

 An early decision was to copy the specification of the exposed companies API and the xml API into src/main/resources.

-This was since I wanted to use the Open API generator, via a Maven plugin, to generate both the server stub and the client for the respective companies API and xml API.
+This was since I wanted to use the [OpenAPI generator](https://openapi-generator.tech/), via a Maven plugin, to generate both the server stub and the client for the respective companies API and xml API.

 I decided to copy generated code into src/main and to deactivate the plugin during the subsequent build.
 I was in two minds about this but ultimately given discoveries down the road this is/was a good thing.

-## openapi-xml.yaml
+### openapi-xml.yaml

 The supplied URL did not work for me, returned a 404, so I changed it in my implementation to something that works based on trial and error using cURL.

 I needed to fix a couple of additional aspects: